Ukraine to Latvia

 General Practitioners (GP) consultation number

 In case you need medical advice outside the working hours of GPs, please call the GP consultation number 66016001 (Monday-Friday 17:00 - 8:00; weekdays - 24/7).
-To receive information in Russian, press "4".

 Support of non-governmental organizationsInformation on non-governmental organizations providing support to Ukrainian citizens is available here.
-The list also includes organizations that provide support for people with visual and hearing impairments, as well as people with disabilities, and can support with technical aids and applying for dedicated parking card.
+The list also includes organizations that provide support for people with visual and hearing impairments, as well as people with disabilities, and can support with technical aids and with applying for dedicated parking card.

 The termination of an unwanted pregnancy

 Ukrainian civilians, who have suffered from violence during the Russian war in Ukraine, have access to state-funded abortion in Latvia.
 In order to receive the service, Ukrainian civilians must obtain an identity document and make an appointment to a specialist.
 The full list of facilities making the procedure, is available here.

 Ukraine's disability status is not accepted in Latvia, so Ukrainian civilians have to undergo a disability assessment to determine their disability status in Latvia.
 With the disability status, you can receive various state support, such as care allowance for a child with a disability, care allowance for a disabled person in need of care.
 State social security benefits for people with disabilities can be obtained if the Ukrainian civilian has resided in Latvia for at least three months from the date of issue of the long-term visa or residence permit.
 To receive these benefits, the Ukrainian civilian or his/her legal representative must apply to the State Social Insurance Agency.
 More information here.